Maria Longworth Storer: Later years

-From 1891 to 95, Bellamy Storer was a member of the U.S. Congress, who became foreign minister for the United States to Belgium from 1897 to 1898.
+From 1891 to 95, Bellamy Storer was a member of the United States Congress, who became foreign minister for the United States to Belgium from 1897 to 1898.
 In 1896 the couple became Roman Catholics due to the recommendation of Archbishop John Ireland.

 In 1900, still involved with the arts, she won a gold medal at the Universelle Exposition for her paintings on bronze mediums.
 In 1899 Bellamy Storer became the foreign minister of Spain, and the two convinced President William McKinley to petition Pope Leo XIII to make Archbishop Ireland a Cardinal (with the help of New York governor Theodore Roosevelt).

 The following year McKinley arranged for a visit with the Pope and authorized the couple to mention John Ireland for consideration.
-In 1902, when Roosevelt was President, he made Bellamy minister to Austria-Hungary and did not wish to involve himself in advocating for Archbishop Ireland.
+In 1902, when Roosevelt was president, he made Bellamy minister to Austria-Hungary and did not wish to involve himself in advocating for Archbishop Ireland.
 However, Maria continued to press the issue by meeting with members of the Vatican and leaving false impressions with others that Roosevelt backed such sentiments.
 These events led to the removal of Bellamy as minister, the news of which was rather scandalous at the time.
 Ironically, Maria's nephew, Nicholas Longworth III, came to marry Roosevelt's daughter Alice later, and Storer refused to attend the wedding.